-- Consideration will be given to suffixes for street names: - New street names should end with an appropriate suffix for the road layout, e.g. Street & Road used for thoroughfares; Lane & Drive for side streets; Close & Place for cul-de sacs; and Crescent & Square, etc to suit geometry of the layout. - We will use the number 13 when numbering properties.
+- Consideration will be given to suffixes for street names: - New street names should end with an appropriate suffix for the road layout, e.g. Street & Road used for thoroughfares; Lane & Drive for side streets; Close & Place for cul-de sacs; and Crescent & Square, etc to suit geometry of the layout. - We will use the number 13 when allocating street numbers to properties.